 Oh definitely.
 I would almost say the philosophical principles converge beautifully with the architectural principles and design patterns underlying most information technology today … or at least what’s coming now!

-Later, when I was building these humungous platforms at AT&T, I found myself continually being drawn into affinity projects and goals: personalized recommendation engines; privacy; federated identities; personalized containers; virtualization and APIs to enable personalized interactions rather than massive singular systems; local, distributed architectures.
+Later, when I was building these humungous platforms at a multinational Telco, I found myself continually being drawn into personalized recommendation engines; privacy; federated identities; personalized containers; virtualization and APIs to enable personalized interactions rather than massive singular systems; local, distributed architectures.

-All my work – both with people in the organizations and with the applications or networks we were building – kept coming back to resolving the same fundamental paradox that The 160, the French Personalists, and the service leaders of the YMCA had all focused on: accommodating the sanctity of the divine personal within the larger community, whether that be tribe, village, nation, state … all the way out to Universe.
-The paradox between each One is unique and yet all is One.
+All my work – both with people in the organizations and with the applications or networks we were building – kept coming back to resolving the same fundamental paradox that The 160, the French Personalists, had focused on: accommodating the sanctity of the divine personal within the larger community, The paradox between each One is unique and yet all is One.

 Right now the company manages my professional publishing career and is slowly building out information portals – I like the term we used back in the 1990s “Web-Rings” for people to learn more about these ideas, about Russian philosophy globally, Personalism holistically, Unity Consciousness as it’s being represented by so many different stakeholders and interest groups today (sustainable living, resource based economy, transparency and disclosure, ascension, quantum energetics…)